-This work will entail redefining ourselves and reinhabiting the places where we live, creating resilient cultures that are fine-tuned to Earth’s diversity of bioregions.
+This work will entail redefining ourselves and reinhabiting the places where we live, creating a mosaic of resilient cultures that are fine-tuned to Earth’s diversity of bioregions.
 By doing so we can transition from being an extractive civilization to regenerative cultures, where our actions restore ecosystems and natural diversity, build fertile soils, and actually remove carbon from the atmosphere.
 This will entail transforming all spheres of human activity, including our energy use, food production, transportation, education, and health care.

 - Internal work.
 The work of head and heart.
 Shifting consciousness.
 Transforming one’s identity from a disempowered individual to an activated evolutionary being.
 Pursuing self-knowledge and inner growth.
 Healing personal and collective wounds and letting go of unhealthy beliefs and habits.
 Unplugging and deprogramming from mass consumer culture.
 Continually studying, learning, skill-building, deepening one’s connection to others and to nature.
 Learning from natives, elders, and each other.
 Discovering one’s gifts, finding passion, purpose, and meaning.
 Becoming a wise and compassionate person grounded in community and place.
 Meditating on: “What is my role in the Epic of Evolution?”, and “How can I contribute to the Great Work?”